Irkka/dml/assets/index.md

 # Assets

-Here can be found different kind of material for the game, some which is useful for mere gameplay or art and music to spark the mood for chill &/or manic gaming experiences.
+Here can be found different kind of material for the game, some which is useful for mere gameplay, and art & music to spark the mood for chill &/or manic gaming experiences.

 ##Includes:##